 How to Make Marshmallow Fluff Without Corn Syrup

 I did a little research online and found out that Marshmallow Fluff is made from powdered egg whites, corn syrup, and fake vanilla (vanillin).
 These are just cheap versions of real foods.

-I knew I could replace powdered egg whites with real egg whites and vanillin with vanilla.
-I just didn’t know if it was possible to sub out a natural sweetener like honey or maple syrup for the corn syrup.
+I knew I could replace powdered egg whites with real egg whites and vanillin with real organic vanilla extract.
+I just didn't know if it was possible to sub out a natural sweetener like honey for the corn syrup.

-I asked on my Facebook page and folks said that yes, they had successfully made marshmallow fluff using raw honey or maple syrup.
+I asked on my Facebook page and folks said that yes, they had successfully made marshmallow fluff using honey.

+How to Make Marshmallow Fluff Without Corn Syrup